 What does this mean for you?
 Generally, flights to and from these hubs are inexpensive because there are more flights to choose from.
 So if your final destination isn’t a major hub, check prices to the hub first, and then look for an additional flight from the hub to your final destination.
 Yes, you’ll have a layover, but you could save a lot of money in the process.

-There are countless opinions on the best day to book flights for the best price.
+There are countless opinions on the best day to save money on flights.
 But a study by FareCompare.com claims that the top fare deals are found early in the week—specifically Monday, Tuesday and Wednesday, when airlines post discount prices.
 (There are some exceptions—consult our guide to buying airline tickets for more details).

 A simple trick that travel agents use is to search for flights three days before and after an intended departure.
 This can easily slice a few hundred dollars off international flights!
 Just remember: If you’re checking throughout the week, clear your browsing history for accurate search results.